 - an Oxford Travel Supplement if you live more than 80 miles from Oxford, to help cover costs of travel between your stated home address and Oxford

-- the opportunity to apply for financial assistance from Oxford’s Student Support Fund if you have a funding shortfall once on course
+- the opportunity to apply for financial assistance from Oxford’s Student Support Bursary if you have a funding shortfall once on course

 Further details about these additional areas of support are available on the Oxford bursaries and scholarships page.

-There are currently around 750 Crankstart Scholars on course and you will be joining a growing community of students across all subjects and colleges.
+The Crankstart Scholarship has supported over 2,500 scholars since its inception and you will be joining a growing community of students across all subjects and colleges.
 This provides opportunities for you to meet others and mingle at informal and formal events, including the Welcome Reception and Scholars Ball.

-Care leavers and estranged undergraduates studying without family support
+Care experienced and estranged undergraduates studying without family support

-If you have ever been in care for more than three months, or are estranged from your family, you will be eligible for a non-repayable annual bursary of up to £3,000 to help towards financial shortfalls relating to your circumstances.
-You can apply for this support during your course.
-Crankstart Scholars are eligible for a total maximum annual bursary of £7,200.
+If you have ever been in care, or are estranged from your family, you will be eligible to apply for an additional non-repayable annual bursary of up to £3,000 to help towards financial shortfalls identified in your application and relating to your circumstances.
+You can apply for this support for each year of your course.

 What if I do not wish to be a Crankstart Scholar?